Number Base Converter

 Common Conversions

-Number Base Converter FAQ
+Number Base FAQ

-What is hexadecimal used for?
+Why is hexadecimal used in programming?